 - 1 tablespoon minced garlic

-- About 1 teaspoon salt and pepper, depending on your preference
+- 1 teaspoon salt and pepper, to taste

 - In a stainless steel pot, bring 4 cups of water to a boil.